GormR/HW_for_AgOpenGPS/README.md

 ![pic](Overview.png?raw=true)

 This setup does not include new functions but provides a robust, monolitic unit  that may be manufactured by professionel EMS providers.
-The central unit is compatible to [BrianTee‘s Nano firmware](https://github.com/farmerbriantee/AgOpenGPS/blob/master/Support_Files.zip) and the roof top unit to [MTZ8302's dual-RTK firmware](https://github.com/mtz8302/AOG_GPS_ESP32).
+The central unit is compatible to [BrianTee‘s Nano firmware](https://github.com/farmerbriantee/AgOpenGPS/blob/master/Support_Files.zip) and the rooftop unit to [MTZ8302's dual-RTK firmware](https://github.com/mtz8302/AOG_GPS_ESP32).
 If the ESP32 option is used for the autosteer unit, the pin definitions of [QtOpenGuidance-ESP32](https://github.com/eringerli/esp32-aog) and [MTZ8302](https://github.com/mtz8302/AOG_Autosteer_ESP32) must be adapted.

 Special focus is given to the robust housing and industrial M12/M8 connetors (optional).
 PushIn connectors may also be used for single wire connections).